Total Solar Eclipse Missouri Map

 This moon shadow is coming right down Main Street.

 On August 21, just before the noon hour (depending on where you are), the moon will begin passing between the earth and the sun.
 Approximately one hour later, periods of totality—or complete darkness—will occur across the state.
 The exact time depends on where you’re located.
 In St. Joseph, the eclipse begins at 11:40:42 AM, resulting in two minutes and thirty-eight seconds of total darkness beginning at 1:06:27 PM.
 In Cape Girardeau, on the east side of the state, the eclipse will begin at 11:52:01 AM and reach totality at 1:20:21 PM for one minute and forty-five seconds

 While it’s true that the entire country will experience some degree of the solar eclipse, anyone outside of the seventy-mile strip of totality will only experience a partial eclipse.
+In some places in Missouri, the amount of eclipse you'll be able to see could be higher than 90 percent.
 Chances are, you’ve experienced many partial eclipses in your lifetime.
 They’re not that rare.

 Why is this one different?

 According to the Missouri Department of Natural Resources, the last total eclipse to touch the Show-Me State occurred on August 7, 1869, and it only clipped the northeast corner.
 The last total eclipse to cover this much of the United States happened before there was a United States.